Tigre language

 Tigre (ትግሬ, Təgré), also known as Tigrayit (ትግራይት), is an Ethio-Semitic language spoken in the Horn of Africa, primarily by the Tigre people of Eritrea.
-It is believed to be the most closely related living language to Ge'ez, which is still in use as the liturgical language of the Eritrean Orthodox Tewahedo Church and Ethiopian Orthodox Tewahedo Church.
+It is believed to be the most closely related living language to Ge'ez, which is still in use as the liturgical language of the Eritrean Orthodox Tewahedo Church.
 Tigre has a lexical similarity of 71% with Ge’ez and of 64% with Tigrinya.
 As of 1997, Tigre was spoken by approximately 800,000 Tigre people in Eritrea.
 The Tigre mainly inhabit western Eritrea, though they also reside in the northern highlands of Eritrea and its extension into the adjacent parts of Sudan, as well as Eritrea's Red Sea coast north of Zula.
 There is a small number of Tigre speakers in Sudan, as well as communities of speakers found in the diaspora.

-The Tigre people are not to be confused with their neighbors to the south, the Tigrinya people of Eritrea and the Tigrayans of Ethiopia, both of whom speak Tigrinya.
-Tigrinya is also derived from the parent Geʽez tongue, but is quite distinct from Tigre despite the similarity in name.
+The Tigre language is not to be confused with the Tigrinya language of Ethiopia and Eritrea, which is quite distinct from Tigre despite the similarity in name.

 Dialects

-There are several dialects of Tigre, some of them are; Mansa’ (Mensa), Habab, Barka, Semhar, Algeden, Senhit (Ad-Tekleis, Ad-Temariam, Bet-Juk, Marya Kayah) and Dahalik, which is spoken in the Dahlak Archipelago.
+There are several dialects of Tigre, including Mansa’ (Mensa), Habab, Barka, Semhar, Algeden, Senhit (Ad-Tekleis, Ad-Temariam, Bet-Juk, Marya Kayah), and Dahalik, which is spoken in the Dahlak Archipelago.
 Intelligibility between the dialects is above 91% (except Dahalik), where intelligibility between Dahalik and the other dialects is between 24% and 51%.

 Tigre speakers in Sudan also call the language "hāsā".
-However the term 'Hasa', and in other variations of names such as 'Xasa' or 'Khasa' is considered pejorative by the Tigre.
+However the term 'Hasa', and other variations of the term such as 'Xasa' or 'Khasa', is considered pejorative by the Tigre.